Charles Romeyn (American football)

 Charles Annesley Romeyn (December 14, 1874 – January 31, 1950) was an American football player and United States Army officer.
 He played for the Army Black Knights football team and was selected as a consensus first-team fullback on the 1898 College Football All-America Team.

-Early years
+Early life

 Romeyn was born in 1874 in Indian Territory, in what is now the state of Oklahoma.
 He was the son of Major Romeyn.